antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ## Therapeutic: Effects of imatinib: shifts of signature profiles and molecular subtypes

 Mesenchymal Consensus Molecular Subtype 4 (CMS4) colon cancer is associated with poor prognosis and therapy resistance.
-In this proof-of-concept study, Kranenburg et al. assessed whether imatinib could shift cms4 subtype specific characteristics.
+In a proof-of-concept study, Kranenburg et al. assessed whether the drug imatinib could shift the CMS4 subtype specific gene expression program towards a gene expression program that is better treatable.

 The button below brings you to the form in which you can submit your answers for the third section.